atrasnajwan/collaborative-markdown-editor/README.md

 ### Internal Routes (Sync Server)

-These endpoints are protected by internal secret authentication via `X-Internal-Secret` header.
+These HTTP endpoints are protected by the internal secret (header `X-Internal-Secret`) and are primarily used by the external sync server for state hydration and update persistence.

 ```
 GET /internal/documents/:id/permission?user_id=<user_id>